trucomanx/text_to_speech_program/README.full.md

 tts-program-server
 ```

-This starts a server that will listen on `http://127.0.0.1:5000` and will be ready to receive text conversion requests.
+This starts a server that will listen, by default, on `http://127.0.0.1:5000` and will be ready to receive text conversion requests.
+To modify these values see `tts-program-server config`.

 ### 2.2.
 Start the client